tdwg/bdq/tg2/_review/docs/supplement/index.md

 A number of tests were framed, but considered out of scope for CORE data quality needs ('Supplementary' GitHub tag).
 Implementers are free to implement a subset of the CORE tests or add additional tests when there is a particular data quality needs within their domain.
 For example, the testing for a value of sub-genus against a taxonomic name authority or testing for a valid depth against maximum depth around the location of an observation.
 Over the period of this project, many tests were removed from CORE on the basis that they could not be currently implemented in a manner that would result in predictable results.
 For example, the test VALIDATION_GEOGRAPHY_CONSISTENT was rejected late in the project because of the complexities in matching terms in the geographic names hierarchy, which is less standardized than the taxonomic names hierarchy.

-## 2 Framework for describing data quality

-The specification of the tests within the Framework allows the same set of tests to apply to both Data Quality Control (correcting errors) and Data Quality Assurance (filtering out problematic records to limit data to that with quality for meeting a particular need).
-The design of the Validations and Measures are intended to be agnostic as to whether their use is for Data Quality Control (finding problematic data), or Data Quality Assurance (filtering out NOT_COMPLIANT records).

-### 2.1 Introduction

-Included in this standard is a specification for a framework for describing data quality.
-Each of the tests in this standard has been designed within this framework and is framed using the terms and concepts from the framework.
-The framework provides the context for each test, and has shaped decisions made about each test.

-The framework data quality with respect to some specified use.
-It provides a means to describe a use of data, and what is needed for some data set to have quality for that use, that is for some data set to be fit for a specified purpose.
-The framework explicitly links data quality to use, and allows formal description of means to assure that data are fit for some specified purpose.

 ### 2.2 Data Quality Control, Data Quality Assurance

 The framework draws a distinction between Quality Control and Quality Assurance.
 Quality Control processes seek to assess the quality of data for some purpose, then identify changes to the data or to processes around the data for improving the quality of the data.
 Quality Assurance processes seek to filter some set of data to a subset that is fit for some purpose, that is to assure that data used for some purpose are fit for that purpose.

+The specification of the tests within the Framework allows the same set of tests to apply to both Data Quality Control (correcting errors) and Data Quality Assurance (filtering out problematic records to limit data to that with quality for meeting a particular need).
+The design of the Validations and Measures are intended to be agnostic as to whether their use is for Data Quality Control (finding problematic data), or Data Quality Assurance (filtering out NOT_COMPLIANT records).

 ### 2.3 Data Quality Needs, Data Quality Mechanisms, Data Quality Reports